 That makes now a wise time to consider bootstrapping a business as much as possible.
-Small business owners can lay the groundwork for growing their businesses in a sustainable way by focusing on reinvesting profits in the company’s early days.
+Small business owners can lay the groundwork for growing their businesses in a sustainable way by focusing on reinvesting profits in the early days of the company.
 By not taking on funding initially, business owners can hold on to equity and potentially reduce accruing debt.

-While COVID-19 has made business and economic environments unpredictable, it isn’t limiting entrepreneurs and small business owners from launching new ventures.
-According to statistics, applications for new businesses in Australia are increasing annually, with transport, postal and warehousing businesses seeing the largest increase in 2020.
+While COVID-19 has made business and economic environments unpredictable it isn’t limiting entrepreneurs and small business owners from launching new ventures.
+Applications for new U.S. businesses are rising at the fastest rate since 2007.

-How entrepreneurs will finance those new businesses, however, is less certain.
-Entrepreneurs may have used a combination of measures to fund startup costs like equipment, software or payment solutions and get the business off the ground prior to coronavirus (COVID-19).
+How entrepreneurs will finance those new businesses however is less certain.
+Entrepreneurs may have used a combination of measures to fund startup costs like equipment, software or payment solutions and get the business off the ground prior to COVID-19.

 Some of the financing measures business owners may have taken include things like taking on equity partners, taking out business or personal loans, or asking for capital from friends and family members.

 In today’s uncertain business environment, all of this is more challenging.
-Investors may be open to taking virtual meetings, for example, but some experts [warn] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7283071/) that investors could request deal terms and valuations that are less favourable to entrepreneurs than those seen before the pandemic as they are potentially exposing themselves to more risk.
+Investors may be open to taking virtual meetings, for example, but some experts warn that investors could request deal terms and valuations that are less favorable to entrepreneurs than those seen before the pandemic as they are potentially exposing themselves to more risk.

-As a consequence, it may be more feasible for entrepreneurs to utilise their own resources for their businesses at first, rather than seeking funds from outside sources.
-This might involve finding ways to earn income and prove the viability of the business before taking out a loanor line of credit (or taking on an investor) to finance growth.
+As a consequence, it may be more feasible for entrepreneurs to bootstrap their businesses at first than to raise funds from outside sources.
+This might involve finding ways to earn income and prove the viability of the business before taking out a loan or line of credit (or taking on an investor) to finance growth.